SdMartinez13/resty/README.md

 - Note the example here: https://testing-library.com/docs/react-testing-library/example-intro/
 - This shows how to use the msw package to setup a fake server that returns fake data in your
 - tests so that you can run tests without having to call an actual API
+- Replace any component state managements to use derived state from `useReducer` with a reducer function and intitial state.

 ## Deployment